 By default, jobs are configured to send a notification whenever the job is run (Send all email notifications).
 You can change the Job Notification Level as needed, and you can modify the recipients, subject, and message.
-For more information, see the Scheduler Guide.
 In the following example, a notification is only sent when the job has errors.